Top 10 Best Ways To Get Hamilton Tickets

 Online Lottery Tickets For $10

-The online lottery is the most popular method of getting a discount ticket to Hamilton, but it is also the least successful.
-With over 25,000 people applying for the online ticket lottery every day, there are only 21 tickets given out for just $10, so the odds of winning this lottery are 1250:1 – not very strong odds.
-The ticket lottery is our least favorite option, as you will always lose an oversubscribed lottery.
-The odds were much better when the lottery was done on the street, before neighbors and the NYPD forced it to go online.
+The Hamilton ticket lottery is our least favorite option for tickets as anyone will always lose an oversubscribed lottery.
+The odds were much better when the lottery was in-person, on the street, before the theatrre neighbors and the NYPD forced it to go online.
 By going online, it opened up the ticket lottery to thousands of working people, who can enter enter the lottery as many times as they can, from work.
-The 21 seats given out are for the front row and you only have to pay for the lottery if you win.
+The 46 seats given out are for the front row and some other less-than-stellar seats.
+You only have to pay for the lottery if you win.

-Upon Lin-Manuel Miranda’s exit, it is expected that more tickets will be available for audiences, since most would say Miranda makes the show what it is.
+Upon Lin-Manuel Miranda’s exit from the show more tickets were made available, since Miranda made the show what it is.

 As of January 31, 2017, instead of 21 lottery tickets for each show, there will be 46 tickets given out at every ticket lottery.
-This will mean the chances of winning a lottery ticket will be fractionally better, although still not the best way of getting tickets.
-If the show continues its success after its star leaves, this increase of lottery tickets will not mean much to the hard-core fans of the show.
-New information from NY State indicates that well over 100,000 people per day enter the online lottery, making the opportunity of winning the Hamilton ticket lottery very small.
+New information from NY State indicates that well over 100,000 people per day enter the online lottery on peak days, making the opportunity of winning the Hamilton ticket lottery very small.

 In-Person Lottery Tickets For $10